The Dead Hand of a Silent Past: Bruen, Gun Rights, and the Shackles of History

 In June 2022, the Supreme Court struck down a state concealed carry law on Second Amendment grounds.
 In that decision, New York State Rifle & Pistol Association v.
 Bruen, the Court declared that future Second Amendment challenges should be evaluated solely with reference to text, history, and tradition.
 That test is essentially sui generis in the Court’s individual-rights jurisprudence.
 Yet it represents both an extension of an increasingly historically-focused Supreme Court case law and a harbinger of future doctrinal transformations in other domains.

 This Article critically assesses Bruen’s test, and in the process raises concerns about other areas of rights-jurisprudence trending in ever more historically-inflected directions.
 In critiquing Bruen’s method, the Article foregrounds the unsatisfying justifications for the novel test and its unworkable features.
 It underscores how Bruen’s emphasis on historical silence imbues an absent past with more explanatory power than it can bear—or than the Court even tries to justify.
-The Article then synthesizes and analyzes the results from nearly 200 lower federal court decisions applying Bruen, which reveals the test’s fundamental unworkability.
+The Article then synthesizes and analyzes the results from more than 300 lower federal court decisions applying Bruen, which reveals the test’s fundamental unworkability.